25 Soft Skills for Clinical Research Associates (CRA) and Coordinators (CRC)

 Last year I attended a one day roadshow hosted by BSI Group.
 The presenter asked people to raise their hands if they had read the draft MDD.
 Less than 5 people in a room of 100+ attendees raised their hands.
 This goes to show how underprepared the audience was.
 Very few people had invested the time to understand the proposed changes to the MDD.
 Yet most of us we anxious about how the change was going to impact our work.

 The question you must ask yourself “how will I adapt to these changes?”
 Change is not limited to government regulations.
-You’ll experience unanticipated changes in your department, your role, or on your project.
+You’ll experience unanticipated changes in your department, your role, or your project.
 Take some quiet time to understand change and then adapt.

 Change is always hard because it forces us to break our old habits and form new habits.